qudratyunusov/qudratyunusov/Graphics-Driver-Issues.md

 **OpenGL**
 - glMultiDrawArrays is broken.
 Workaround implemented and problem reported to AMD.
 No replies yet.
 See [this report.](https://community.amd.com/message/2858799)<br>
   [NOTE] This seems to be undefined behavior in the spec.
 The gl_VertexID propagation behavior across MultiDrawArrays is not defined, i.e whether it should continue incrementing of reset to 0 on a new instance.
 However, due to the comparison with a loop of [first, count] and implied functional equivalence, this may be interpreted as a bug.
 Either way, RPCS3 provides a workaround using index lookups.
-- ~~glGetTexImage/glGetTextureImage/glGetTextureImageEXT do not work with immutable textures if pack/unpack byteswap is requested.
-Workaround implemented.~~ Fixed in driver version 19.4.3
-- ~~Critical bug with Adrenalin 2020 drivers (since 19.12.x series).
-OpenGL no longer works with proprietary AMD drivers.
-Issue reported to AMD, we're waiting for action from their side.~~ Fixed in driver version 20.1.4

 **Vulkan**
 - Primitive restart is 'broken'.
 This seems to be a GCN hardware bug as it also affects mesa drivers to some extent.
 Workaround implemented. (confirmed - see [this commit](https://github.com/mesa3d/mesa/commit/eae8f49fc65e6e625f5e05d38c3bf1b61b84bd3d))